 For some contrast, let’s look at mentions of “trade war” in the tech and telecommunications industries:

 Looking at the trends, it seems that the trade war has always been somewhat on tech and telecoms’ radar.
 But major activity doesn’t occur until Fall ‘18, when concerns over exports and supply chain efficiency fell into the spotlight.

-With the G20 Summit this weekend, it’s unclear how the trade war will continue to play out into 2019.
+It’s unclear how the trade war will continue to play out into 2019.
 But with each new change comes the potential for different industries to be affected in different ways.